MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

         2023-11-27

-11:55   backed up my solution just in case, saved it in one drive and called it MuhammedsWebStore-Final Backup before 2.4
+11:55   backed up my solution just in case, saved it in one drive and called it MuhammedsWebStore-Final Backup before 2.4 12:02   updated my update method (Category) in categoryRepository.cs 12:15   Created a new text file to list all the updates iam not sure if its going to work or not.